-On behalf of the Administration, Faculty and Staff of Hanover High School, it is my distinct pleasure to welcome you to the 20187-20198 school year.
-Explicit in our Core Values and Beliefs Statement, "The Hanover High School community provides a competitive and challenging curriculum specific to individual educational needs, empowering students to succeed in the academic, social, and civic arenas."
-Designed with these principles as a core foundation, this Student Handbook describes the information, guidelines, and procedures necessary for a successful and productive school year.
+On behalf of the Administration, Faculty, and Staff of Hanover High School, it is my distinct pleasure to welcome you to the 2019-2020 school year.
+As stated explicitly in our Core Values and Beliefs Statement, "The Hanover High School community provides a competitive and challenging curriculum specific to individual educational needs, empowering students to succeed in the academic, social, and civic arenas."
+Designed with these principles at its foundational core, this Student Handbook describes the information, guidelines, and procedures necessary for a successful and productive school year.

 As a Hanover High School student, you have several responsibilities relating to scholarship, citizenship, and character development as you prepare to take your place in our increasingly global society.
 My expectation is that you will behave in a manner that brings credit to yourself, your school, your family, and the community of Hanover.
-Our standards are high at Hanover High School, yet I am confident that you will meet them as you continue to grow, mature and become responsible adults.
+Our standards are high at Hanover High School; yet, I am confident that you will not only meet them, but exceed them as you continue to grow, mature, and become responsible adults.

-The Administration, Faculty and Staff will work diligently to provide the best possible environment to encourage academic success and personal growth.
-In return, it is your responsibility to attend school daily and adhere to the guidelines set forth in this Student Handbook.
+The Administration, Faculty, and Staff will work diligently to provide the best possible environment to encourage academic success and personal growth.
+In return, it is your responsibility to attend school daily and to adhere to the guidelines set forth in this Student Handbook.
 We ask that you and your parents read this Handbook carefully and completely so that you will properly understand and be able to handle specific situations that may arise during the school year.
-As this handbook is for you and your parents/guardians, it is expected that you will present the handbook to them for their review.
+As this Handbook is for you and your parents/guardians, it is expected that you will present the Handbook to them for their review.